-If you’re not using missed-call verification as part of your user verification process then you’re doing it all wrong.
-While missed-call verification is only available for Android users, it’s these smartphones running the Android operating system that holds a whopping 87% share of the global market–and this number is only expected to increase over the coming years.
+If you’re not using missed-call verification as part of your user verification process then you’re doing it wrong.
+Although missed-call verification is only available for Android users, Android operating system smartphones hold a whopping 87% share of the global market, and this number is only expected to increase over the coming years.

 Table of Contents

 - What exactly is missed-call verification and how does it work?

 - Why you should be using missed-call verification

 - How to add missed-call verification to your user verification process

 What exactly is missed-call verification and how does it work?